Abhishek-max220/SimonSaysgame/README.md

-# firstProject
+# SimonSaysGame

-this is my FirstProject
+this is a game you can play
+main key of the game is memorizing